-- self-inflicted injuries, by firearm or otherwise. - a drug overdose. - carbon monoxide inhalation. - attempted suicide or suicide while sane or insane. - flying in, entering, or exiting any aircraft owned, leased or operated by the employer or any aircraft owed, leased or operated by an employee of the employer on behalf of the employer.
+- self-inflicted injuries, by firearm or otherwise. - a drug overdose. - carbon monoxide inhalation. - attempted suicide or suicide, regardless of whether the person has a mental illness or intends or understands the consequences of their actions. - flying in, entering, or exiting any aircraft owned, leased or operated by the employer or any aircraft owned, leased or operated by an employee of the employer on behalf of the employer.
 This exclusion does not apply to aircraft chartered with pilot or crew on a one time charter basis. - flying in, entering, or exiting any aircraft while acting or training as a pilot or crew member.
-This exclusion does not apply to passengers who temporarily perform pilot or crew functions in a life threatening emergency. - the hostile action of any armed forces, insurrection or participation in a riot or civil commotion. - full-time service in the armed forces of any country. - participation in a criminal offence. - disease or illness...
+This exclusion does not apply to passengers who temporarily perform pilot or crew functions in a life threatening emergency. - the hostile action of any armed forces, insurrection or participation in a riot or civil commotion. - full-time service in the armed forces of any country. - participation in a criminal offence.

-loss caused by or resulting from an insured person's emotional trauma, mental or physical illness, disease, pregnancy, childbirth or miscarriage, bacterial or viral infection or bodily malfunction.
+- disease or illness... - loss caused by or resulting from an insured person's emotional trauma, mental or physical illness, disease, pregnancy, childbirth or miscarriage, bacterial or viral infection or bodily malfunction.